MasoudMiM/masoudmim.github.io/_posts/2024-06-14-transformers.md

 ## 6. Final Comments <a name="fincom"></a>
 The main place to experiment with various Transformer-based models, used for NLP, Computer Vision, and automatic speech recognition is the [Hugging Face](https://huggingface.co/docs/transformers/en/index).
 I strongly suggest joining the community and learn by following tutorials and implementing models for your own projects.

-To have a much better understanding of how the mechanics of Transformers for NLP-related tasks along with learning how to implement various NLP-related tasks, I suggest looking at  [Andrej Karpathy YouTube channel](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), specially [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=8) and [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=11).
+To have a much better understanding of how the mechanics of Transformers for NLP-related tasks work along with learning how to implement various NLP-related tasks, I suggest looking at  [Andrej Karpathy YouTube channel](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), specially [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=8) and [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=11).

 If you are looking for more comprehensive and clear discussion about Transformers and their working principles, I suggest [Deep Learning: Foundations and Concepts](https://issuu.com/cmb321/docs/deep_learning_ebook) by _Christopher M. Bishop_ and _Hugh Bishop_ (chapter 12) and also [Understanding Deep Learning](https://github.com/udlbook/udlbook/releases/download/v4.0.1/UnderstandingDeepLearning_05_27_24_C.pdf) by _Simon J.D.
 Prince_ (chapter 12).